• Skip to primary navigation

 A handmade blanket is the best gift to give during the holidays and this easy, no hook, no needle blanket is no exception!

-I teamed up with JOANN to teach you how to make this beautiful blanket with this step-by-step tutorial and it may just be the easiest blanket I have ever made!
+I'm teaching you how to make this beautiful blanket with this step-by-step tutorial and it may just be the easiest blanket I have ever made!
 Doesn’t it look perfect to cuddle in for the holidays?!

 I knew I had to try it and I was able to make this beautiful 50” x 70” throw-size blanket in a weekend, which would normally take much longer with a hook or needle.